 Q: How Too Good To Go mission falls into place within the People Department?

 A: The People department makes sure that all employees are engaged with our social movement and business needs.
 Every “Waste Warrior”, as we call our employees, have everything they need in order for them to develop their job in the best possible way – feeling motivated and satisfied with what they do.
 Furthermore, for you to have an idea of what we face within the People & Culture team in Spain: in less than 2 years the team has grown from 0 to 90 employees.
 Taking this into consideration, the biggest challenge of our job has been to create employee engagement within our teams.
 We continuously were making sure that the company’s culture is preserved.
 Always attempting to boost our “Waste Warriors” level of well-being and satisfaction.

 Q: Are you using any KPI to measure Employee Engagement, eNPS and Satisfaction?

 A: Defining KPIs is something we are going to start implementing from now on.
 In fact, it is one of my personal goals for 2020.
 Although I am still understanding the core of Too Good To Go.
 I want to make sure that all relevant aspects of our company are efficiently measured.
-I am currently analyzing our company context and trying to understand which ones of those aspects are more relevant.
+I am currently analyzing our company context and trying to understand which one of those aspects is more relevant.
 One of our key metrics must be NPS, net promoter score, for employees and candidates.
 This has the aim of improving our employer branding.